-One of the positive effects of outsourcing is that you don’t have to pay taxes.
+Why is outsourcing good for big businesses?
+You can lower the price of your products and services which would attract more clients and increase your business profit.
+Another positive effect of outsourcing is that you don’t have to pay taxes.
 So, you spend less money.
 Freelancers that will work for you will be hired by the agency and not by you so that you won’t deal with any bureaucratic aspects of your cooperation.

 Some outsourcing defenders admit that by outsourcing and offshoring different services to foreign countries, businesses facilitate the gap between the number of available jobs in the US that decreases and the number of people in search of work that only rises.
 At the same time, less-developed countries benefit from outsourcing more than the home country.

 As outsourcing to less developed countries proves to be cost-effective, more and more US companies tend to outsource their services.
 Each year, the number of outsourced jobs reaches 500,000.
-Although nowadays, the capital is held by national and multinational organizations, it can be damaging to US industry in the long run.
+Although nowadays, the capital is held by national and multinational organizations, it can be damaging to the US industry in the long run.
 The shortage of job openings, as well as talent shortage in the US, can give other nations a tech leg up on America and suppress the US economy.
 It is the fourth major threat of outsourcing to the US industry.

 Although there are some pros and cons of outsourcing, many experts argue that the pitfalls are not that drastic.
 In many cases, companies do have to cut costs somehow to stay on the market, especially when in a recession period, and by outsourcing manufacturing and business operations, such businesses can strive and succeed in the long run.

-Outsourcing is often blamed and politically manipulated to address the job openings shortage in the US, but no one points out the number of created jobs as a result of outsourcing services by US businesses.
+Outsourcing is often blamed and politically manipulated to address the job shortage in the U.S., but no one points out the number of created jobs as a result of outsourcing services by US businesses.
 American companies that outsource some of their manufacturing and business processes bring benefits to both foreign countries and the economy of the United States.